Fellowships, Scholarships and Awards

 Department of Theater and Film--Master of Arts in Theater

-Each Spring, the Graduate College gives out an award that recognizes the best Teaching Assistants (TAs) and Teaching Associates (TIs).
+Each academic year, the Graduate College gives out an award that recognizes the best Teaching Assistants (TAs) and Teaching Associates (TIs).
 The awards, sponsored by the Graduate College, are designed to encourage and reward excellence in undergraduate instruction.
 Recognizing the role of Graduate Assistants (GAs) as valued teaching colleagues is an important part of building our university community.
-In addition, the master's and doctoral recipients of the TI awards become the Graduate College nominees for the Excellence in Teaching Awards sponsored by the Midwest Association of Graduate Schools.
+In addition, the master's and doctoral recipients of the TI awards are eligible to the Graduate College nominees for the Excellence in Teaching Awards sponsored by the Midwest Association of Graduate Schools.
 Please click on the title to see the description, nomination process, and selection criteria for this award.

 Outstanding ITA Award